GeminiDRSoftware/astrodata/docs/manuals/usermanual/headers.rst

 To learn how to add descriptors to |AstroData|, see the |progmanual|.

-..
-TODO: I don't know if this is really useful, since it's entirely duplicated
+.. todo:: I don't know if this is really useful, since it's entirely duplicated
     information in the progmanual. could be useful to have a brief overview of how to define a descriptor.